AudiovisualMetadataPlatform/iul-linto-stt/nemo/README.md

 4. Back to 2-
 5. Server send a final result and close the connection.

+Final results are based on punctuations and silences.
+If none are found, it falls back to STREAMING_FINAL_MAX_DURATION.

 ### Streaming parameters

 See [Common parameters](#parameters) for other parameters.